PokemonGoF/PokemonGo-Bot/README.md

 #### 2. Check the webserver
 Check if the webserver is running by using your browser and entering the IP address of your local machine/server.
 On a local machine this would be http://127.0.0.1.
-On AWS this is your public DNS if you havent configured an elastic IP.
+On AWS this is your public DNS if you haven't configured an elastic IP.

 #### 3. Change Base Directory of the Webserver
 ```